Salma-Bhar-CWRU/Portfolio/README.md

 **Technology:** Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn.

 **Results:** This project is still under work.
-Results will be available in December.
+Results will be available in December 2024.

 **Code:** This project is still under work.
-Code will be available in December.
+Code will be available in December 2024.

 ## 3. Data Analysis in Interdisciplinary Research Projects
 ### Accelerated Degradation in Advanced Photovoltaic Cells: A Data-Driven Approach to Enhancing Solar Cell Longevity and Efficiency